Yuhala/pim-benchmarks/README.md

 ./dpu-poly-bench addition 32 1024
 ```
 - Each benchmark is run `100` times with `20` warm-up runs.
-- To run the corresponding CPU-based benchmarks, replace `dpu-poly-bench` with `cpu-poly-bench`.
+- To run the corresponding CPU-based benchmarks, replace `dpu-poly-bench` with `cpu-poly-bench` and do not specify any number of DPUs.
 For example:
 ```
-./cpu-poly-bench addition 32 1024
+./cpu-poly-bench addition 1024
 ```

 ## Analysing and plotting the results